pachyderm/pachyderm/doc/docs/concepts/pipeline-concepts/pipeline/spout.md

 The following text is an example of a minimum specification:

+!!! note
-**Note:** The `env` property is an optional argument.
+    The `env` property is an optional argument.
 You can define your data stream source from within the container in which you run your script.
 For simplicity, in this example, `env` specifies the source of the Kafka host.

 ```
 {